The Most Reliable Mobile Internet Option - Redundancy

 Real World Redundancy Examples

-My partner Jake and I have been full-time RVers since 2015, both with jobs that require reliable - but not necessarily lightning-fast - internet access.
-We have built out a mobile internet arsenal with decent redundancy that has mostly worked to get us online while in our rig across the country.
+Our friends Liz and Jake have been full-time RVers for more than seven years (see their now retired travel blog Life with Dyna).
+They both have jobs jobs that require reliable - but not necessarily lightning-fast - internet access.
+They built out a mobile internet arsenal with decent redundancy that has worked well to get them online while in traveling in their rig across the country.

-You can view my personal mobile internet set-up, in its redundant glory, here:
+You can view their personal mobile internet set-up here: